therealchriswoodward/Machine-Learning-Linear-Regression-Model/README.md

-# Machine-Learning-Linear-Regression-Model
+# Machine Learning Linear Regression Model

-Machine Learning: Linear Regression Model
+This notebook demonstrates the code for building, training, and validating a linear regression model on a small dataset.